rmolinari/thesis_1999/1999_thesis.typ

 ]

 #lemma[
-    If $alpha$ acts infinitely (that is, if infinitely often some cycle of #stalpha changes state,) then some (leftmost) cycle of $alpha$ must change state infinitely often.
+    If $alpha$ acts infinitely (that is, if infinitely often some cycle of #stalpha changes state) then some (leftmost) cycle of $alpha$ must change state infinitely often.
     <lemma5.9>
 ]